Nanofus/novel.js/README.md

 - `playSound` - Play a sound with the chosen name upon entering the scene.
 - `startMusic` - Start a music loop with the chosen name.
 - `endMusic` - End a music loop with the chosen name.
+- `saveGame` - Saves the game in the way defined in `settings.saveMode` upon entering the scene.
+Value can be anything, works as long as it is defined.
+- `loadGame` - Loads the game in the way defined in `settings.saveMode` upon entering the scene.
+Value can be anything, works as long as it is defined.
 - `choices` - Required (not enforced).
 A list of choices available in the scene.

 #### Choices